CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Experimental design

-\subsection{Data Generation}
+\subsection{Data generation}

 We generate datasets for each scenario using the number of nodes $D \in \{10, 15\}$, time-series lengths $T \in \{500, 1000\}$, and forcing constants $F \in \{10, 40\}$.
 For each experimental configuration and modeling setting, we further sample data under $5$ different random seeds to ensure statistical reliability.
+In our benchmark, the severity of model assumption violations is controlled through dedicated data-generation parameters, and the detailed selection procedure is described in Appendix~\ref{app_violation_severity}.
+Minimal Responsible AI metadata for the released benchmark datasets are provided in the accompanying Croissant file.